ardelabe/commerce/README.md

 20200804.
 This is a second try.
 I got stuck in my first attempt to make this project work.
 So, those observations of the first attempt are aplicable.
 20200805.
 I created the models.
 This time I stayed with the project description and I don't made a product table separated from auction.
 I dont' know why, but now migration doesn't create a relational table because of the foreign key (users) in auctions.
 I'm more confidant that it will work better now.
 With this, requisite **MODELS** where recriated.
 20200806.
 Gave listings.html acess by passing Auction data with **Auction.objects.all()** in views.py.
 Managed this data with the attribute **.title**.
 As I had imagined without that extra table with ids, the **CREATE LISTING** worked perfectly.
 There is one observation: the option to load an image is not developed - I'll return to this later (I have no idea how to implement).

+# 4. ACTIVE LISTINGS PAGE
+***BUG REPORT*** Sending form without data is crashing the website.
+***Reminder*** Need to put "no image" as alt url to images in html (operate wit .css file).
+20200807.
+For the Active Listings Page task I altered the auctions model to store image url (a default url of the internet was provided).
+The entire auction data was already passing to Active Listings to display.
+I copied the code to home (addeded a link in layout to home too).
+And altered the loop to display the info that the problem asked to.